500 Days Wild

-In a profound act of unity, an indigenous community comes together to rewild orphaned elephants onto their shared land.
+In a profound act of unity, an Indigenous community came together to rewild orphaned elephants onto their shared land.

 Orphaned as babies, these elephants returned to the wild amid bittersweet tears